Living in Harmony With Deer

 All soaps work equally well, even unscented.
 Leave the wrappers on so the soap doesn’t melt and attract rodents.
 Make this an art project and create your own wrappers!
 Drill holes through the bars and hang them on a tree spaced no more than 3 feet apart, up to a height of six feet.

-- Put on or two fistfuls of human hair in a length of nylon stocking or mesh.
+Put one or two fistfuls of human hair in a length of nylon stocking or mesh.
 (Freshly washed hair won’t work as well) Space the bags no more than 3 feet apart and replace hair a few times each season.
+(Your local salon will be happy to provide you with the hair you need)

-- Other deterrents such as hanging tinfoil, can and scarecrows can be effective for a short term use, but deer learn quickly and my return after the initial shock wears off.
+Hanging tinfoil, cans and scarecrows can be effective for a short term use, but deer learn quickly and my return after the initial shock wears off.
 There is also a product sold at nurseries that comes in a spray bottle which contains mountain lion urine.
 This works well in areas that have drip systems versus Rain bird systems